fluent-meaning-symbiotic/sip_whitepaper/packages_dart/semantic_intent_framework_flutter/README.md

 ## Features

-- **`ValueNotifierStateAccessor`**:  Provides a `SemanticCommandStateAccessor` implementation based on Flutter's `ValueNotifier`, enabling reactive state management in Flutter applications using the Semantic Intent Paradigm.
+- **`SemanticValueNotifierAccessor`**:  Provides a `SemanticCommandStateAccessor` implementation based on Flutter's `ValueNotifier`, enabling reactive state management in Flutter applications using the Semantic Intent Paradigm.

 ## Getting started